 It’s essential to know how often you feed your baby and for how long.
 Your pediatrician will ask you how often your baby eats and how many wet and dirty diapers your baby makes a day.
 Since mom brain can happen, you may forget the details if your baby isn’t making enough wet and dirty diapers.
 You may forget when you started your baby’s last feeding and which breast you ended with.

-5. Water Bottle
+5. Reusable Water Bottle

-Hydrate, hydrate, hydrate!
-Mothers who don’t stay hydrated tend to have a lower breastmilk supply, so it’s essential to drink enough water throughout the day.
-You should drink approximately six to eight glasses of water a day, but avoid overhydration.
-Consuming more than six to eight glasses will not help you make more milk or provide additional benefits.
 Drinking excessive water has been shown to drop a mother’s milk supply.3 A big reason for this is that excess water can fill you up.
 If you fill up on so many fluids that you’re not hungry, you may not eat enough food to get the calories and nutrients you need when breastfeeding to help build your milk supply.

 6. Milk-Savers and Haakaa for Milk Collection

-7. Nursing Cover
+7. Nursing Cover for Breastfeeding in Public

 I want all moms to feel comfortable breastfeeding, no matter where they are.
 Get one if you feel more confident and comfortable breastfeeding in public with a cover!
 You shouldn’t have to rush home, hide in a room or bathroom, or feel like you have to pump every time you are going to be in public and your baby needs to eat.
-These are some of the nursing covers that I recommend.

 8. Lactation Tea

 For mothers who see a drop in their milk supply, drinking certain teas may help increase it.
 A decrease in your supply can occur during illness, returning to work or school, or undergoing surgery, among other factors.
-There are teas on the market specifically made to increase your milk production and quality.
-Not every breastfeeding mom needs herbs to establish a good milk supply, but I appreciate that this is an option for women seeking alternative solutions.
-My absolute favorite brand, which I highly recommend, is Birds & Bees Teas.
-Their “Our Lady of La Leche” is terrific!
-Check out more of our favorite products to help boost milk supply.
+Some lactation teas are designed to help support milk production during times when supply may dip.

 Related: Tips to Increase Breast Milk Supply

-9. Breast Pump
+9. Breast Pump for Nursing Moms

-It’s unrealistic to think you will ALWAYS be able to nurse your child.
-That’s why having a breast pump is a crucial essential for breastfeeding.
-You may need to give your nipples a break from breastfeeding and pumping, or you may want to catch up on some sleep or run errands, and you may want your partner or a family member to help with feeding, etc. Thank goodness we have breast pumps so women can still give their babies breast milk even when they can’t nurse.
-Two of my favorite pumps (for purchase) are the Spectra S1 Breast Pump and the Motif Medical Breast Pump.
-Instead of owning your own, there are also hospital-grade breast pumps that you can rent.
+Having a breast pump is one of the most helpful tools for nursing moms.
+You may need to give your nipples a break from breastfeeding and pumping, catch up on some sleep, run errands, or have your partner or a family member help with feeding, etc. Thank goodness we have breast pumps so women can still give their babies breast milk even when they can’t nurse.

 10. Breastmilk Storage Bags